riscv-europe/summit-website-development/summit/2024/sideevents.md

 * Root of Trust design and implementation
 * Use case studies of trusted execution

-For the Agenda, please visit the [Workshop Webiste](https://crosscon.eu/events/crosscon-secure-friends).
+For the detailed agenda, please visit the [Workshop Website](https://crosscon.eu/events/crosscon-secure-friends).

 ## Side Event 2: TRISTAN Project